 Planting in North Carolina Using the USDA Plant Hardiness Map

-If you live in North Carolina, you enjoy a relatively temperate climate, which makes it possible to grow a wide variety of trees, shrubs and perennial flowers.
+If you live in North Carolina, you enjoy a relatively temperate climate, which makes it possible to grow a wide variety of trees, shrubs, and perennial flowers.
 The 2012 North Carolina USDA planting map, as seen above, indicates which growing zones cover certain areas of the state.
-While the northwestern part of the state has the coolest average extreme winter lows down to a possible -15-degrees F., the southeastern part of the state rarely experiences winter lows to 15-degrees F. North Carolina zones range from a 5b to 8b.
+While the northwestern part of the state has the coolest average extreme winter lows, down to a possible -15 degrees F. (-26 C.), the southeastern part of the state rarely experiences winter lows to 15 degrees F. (-9 C.).
+North Carolina zones range from a 5b to 8b.